-Okay, I feel a little funny sharing a recipe for a “whipped topping” especially the non-heavy cream variety.
-I mean, we love nothing more than a big bowl of whipped heavy cream, but since we are trying to cut back a little, I decided to play around with some non-dairy options.
-Hence, the recipe for Coconut Milk Whipped Cream was created.
-YEAH!
-And, it is insanely easy not to mention delicious.
-Perfect for your non-dairy loving friends.
+I feel a little funny sharing a recipe for a whipped cream, especially the non-heavy cream variety.
+We love nothing more than a big bowl of whipped heavy cream, but since we are trying to cut back on diary for awhile, I decided to play around with non-dairy options.
+This recipe for Coconut Milk Whipped Cream was created, and, it is insanely easy not to mention delicious.
+Perfect for your non-dairy loving friends or because you would like another option.

 After some initial research, I found that there are a few recipes floating around for this.
 Most of the recipes chill the full-fat coconut milk in the refrigerator for a day, and then they separated the thick cream off the top.
 Now, I have bought a few different brands of coconut milk, and never got a thick creamy top after chilling, only when I used coconut cream did I get that topping.
 I wasn’t that impressed with the cream.
 The difference between their recipes and mine?
 I used the entire can of coconut milk.
 After chilling for two days, I poured the entire can into my mixer; no separating.
 I tried this recipe with three types of coconut milk: Whole Foods 365 Organic Light Coconut Milk, Whole Food 365 Organic Coconut Milk and Thai Kitchen Organic Milk, and the only difference was how thick the coconut milk whipped up.
 The full-fat coconut milk whipped cream was thicker and held a soft peak.
 While the light version still whipped up but wouldn’t hold a soft peak.
 I ended up using the Whole Foods 365 Coconut Milk with this recipe.